-“Wild animals naturally fear humans and keep their distance – so long as they remain fully wild,” – California Department of Fish and Game.
+“Wild animals naturally fear humans and keep their distance – so long as they remain fully wild,” – California Department of Fish and Wildlife.

 In cities that border open space, like Diamond Bar, sharing living space with wildlife is a way of life.
 Deer, squirrels, raccoons, rattlesnakes, and coyotes are some of the wildlife whose habitat we share.